 Creating custom mappings

-Map the GCP instances fields to Oomnitza fields and create custom mappings to get the user information that you need.
+Map the GCP instances fields to Oomnitza fields and create custom mappings to get the asset information that you need.

 Complete these actions: